tosdr/tosback-versions/Cloudant/Privacy Policy.md

 *   Where required, IBM implements Standard Contractual Clauses approved by the EU Commission, or similar contractual clauses in other jurisdictions.
 This includes transfers to suppliers or other third parties.
 You can request a copy of the EU Standard Contractual Clauses here.
 *   IBM complies with the APEC Cross Border Privacy Rules  (CBPR) system.
-*   IBM certified to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks.
-More information can be found here.
+*   IBM certified to the Swiss-U.S. Privacy Shield Framework.
+    While the EU-U.S. Privacy Shield Framework may no longer be used or relied upon for transfer of personal information, IBM continues to comply with all EU-U.S. Privacy Shield Framework obligations.
+More information can be found here: IBM Privacy Shield Privacy Policy andUS Department of Commerce.

 Back to top